 These are the tasks that people need to do every day to keep themselves healthy, safe, clean and feeling good.
 These include activities such as showering, grooming, cooking meals, shopping, travelling, maintaining the house, garden and taking care of pets.
 For more information on how to support activities of daily living click here.
 For more information and examples of visual aids that can support self-care activities please see the Resources page.

 It is important to include leisure time in our daily routines.
 Spending time doing meaningful hobbies and activities can be beneficial for mental and physical health.
 For more information on meaningful leisure activities click here.

 Many individuals with a Learning Disability go onto further education or work following the transition from school.
 This can be a difficult time for a person to adapt to an unfamiliar environment and occupation.
-For more information on supporting people with a Learning Disability within Education or a workplace setting click [hyperlink TBC].

 Structure and routine enables people to anticipate what is happening, provides a shape to the day and an organised framework for support.
 A Learning Disability can affect a person’s ability to understand or remember the information they need to create and maintain their own personal structure.
 For more information on creating a routine for people with a Learning Disability click here.

 When we receive sensory information, our brain sorts this, makes sense of it and then if needed, acts on it – this is called sensory processing.
 If an individual has a problem with sensory processing, they can find daily tasks difficult.
 It may result in the person having a disproportionate response to sensory information, such as screaming when they hear a noise or saying that someone touching their arm lightly was painful.
 For more information on how to support an individual with sensory processing difficulties click here.

 Sometimes leaving school can be difficult.
 Occupational Therapists can support this transition by identifying the individual’s skills, interests and aspirations in order to advise on suitable opportunities.